 The most common line-up is the saxophonist and DJ.
 Popular additions include percussion (especially bongos, congas and other types of drum), an electric violin and a singer or guitarist.
 Some musicians use a light-up sax or LED drums and bongos to provide an extra visual impact.

-What sort of events do these kinds of groups perform at?
+What sort of events do DJ & Sax groups perform at?

 Our DJ, sax and percussionists are frequently booked as an entertainment package for weddings in the UK.
-Other locations they have travelled to for destination weddings include Ibiza, Mallorca, Tuscany (Itay), Spain, Portugal, Germany, Prague and the south of France.
+Other locations they have travelled to include Ibiza, Mallorca, Tuscany, Prague and the south of France.
 Cafe del Mar-themed corporate events and festivals are also a common request for a DJ with live musicians.

 Where do the DJ, sax & percussion groups perform in the UK?